jasonkronemeyer/jasonkronemeyer.github.io/dev/pr/SaultHighSUNRise.md

 # FOR IMMEDIATE RELEASE
 **August 27, 2025**

-## Sault Area High School Actively Contributes to NASA’s SunRISE Solar Weather Research
+## Sault Area High School Students Contribute to NASA’s SunRISE Solar Weather Research

 **Sault Ste.
 Marie, MI** — Students at Sault Area High School are making waves in space science.
-As an active participant in NASA’s **SunRISE Ground Radio Lab (GRL)**, the school is part of a national network of high schools helping monitor solar activity that could impact Earth’s technology infrastructure.
+As a participant in NASA’s **SunRISE Ground Radio Lab (GRL)**, the school is part of a national network of high schools helping monitor solar activity that could impact Earth’s technology infrastructure.

 Sault Area High School is one of 18 schools nationwide selected to host a **dual dipole antenna system**, designed to detect **solar radio bursts**—early signals of geomagnetic storms capable of disrupting satellites, GPS navigation, and power grids.
 Students have been hands-on in assembling the antenna, conducting weekly data collection, and contributing to a growing scientific database used by researchers across the country.

-> “Our students aren’t just learning about space—they’re helping monitor it,” said a school spokesperson.
+> “Our students aren’t just learning about space, they’re helping monitor it,” said a school spokesperson.
 “This program connects classroom learning to real-world science in a way that’s both exciting and meaningful.”

 The initiative, led by the **University of Michigan College of Engineering** and supported by **NASA’s SunRISE mission**, provides students with:
 - Online training in **radio astronomy**